suberlak/ts_wep/README.md

 ## 8. Build the Document

 *The user can use `package-docs build` to build the documentation.
-The documenteer is needed for this.
+The packages of documenteer, plantuml, and sphinxcontrib-plantuml are needed.
+The path of plantuml.jar in doc/conf.py needs to be updated to the correct path.
 To clean the built documents, use `package-docs clean`.
 See [Building single-package documentation locally](https://developer.lsst.io/stack/building-single-package-docs.html) for further details.*